 A student may withdraw from an academic course any semester with a grade of "W" up to and including the date of the "last day to withdraw" as specified in the published Washburn University academic calendar.
 The faculty advisor should be consulted prior to withdrawal.
 Information will be forwarded to the Chairperson of the Graduate Admission, Progression, and Retention (GAPR) Committee.
 Withdrawal from a practicum course after the beginning of the semester requires the notification of the course coordinator, faculty advisor, and practicum preceptor.

-If a student withdraws from the same nursing course more than one time, the student will be academically dismissed from the program.
+If a student withdraws from or earns a letter grade of D or F in the same nursing course (or a letter grade of C, D, or F in course that requires a grade of B or better) more than one time, the student will be academically dismissed from the program.
+Any combination of such grades that are received for the same course twice will result in academic dismissal.
+At that point, the student may not progress further in the graduate nursing program.

 If an agency requests a student to withdraw from a practicum because of the quality of the student's performance in the practicum, the course coordinator will investigate circumstances and take appropriate action.
-BSN to DNP students who withdraw from one or more courses while in the fast-track option will not be allowed to continue in the fast track.